Office of Student Life and Development

 Yes, members from our Financial Aid department will be available for any questions.
 To assist you we have collected some tips for minimizing your debt as a college student.
 See the link "Managing Your Finances During Your College Career" for more information.

-The fall semester begins Friday, August 25, 2017, we suggest that you familiarize yourself with the college calendar, as there are several days during early part of the semester where classes are not in session.
+The spring semester begins Friday, January 29, 2021.
+We suggest that you familiarize yourself with the college calendar, as there are several days during the early part of the semester where classes are not in session.

 Most instructors will hand out a syllabus the first day of class.
 This will indicate what books are required for your class.
 The City Tech bookstore will be open extended hours during the first two weeks of school, and many textbook may be pre-ordered at the college bookstore.